Buckhood - SWWY

 Bedroom 1: Double (4ft 6in) Bed.

 Bed linen included.
 Electric heaters and electricity by meter reading (initial £10 included).
 Towels £3 pppw.
 Fuel for multi-fuel burner at cost.
 Travel cot and highchair.
 Welcome pack.
 Payphone.
 Large enclosed grassed area with garden furniture.
 6000-acre grounds.
 Sauna at Balnaboth House (shared, £15 per hour).
 River fishing (trout free of charge, salmon £15 per day, £75 per week, 16th February-5th September).
 Grazing and stabling for horses available on request.
 Bike store.
 Private parking.
 No smoking.
 Please note: There is a river and pond in the grounds.
 The property has a natural water supply from a spring..
-Electricity by meter reading (initial £10 included), Bed linen included, Towels £3 per person per week, travel cot, high chair, DVD, microwave, Small shared sauna available at Balnaboth House (£15 per hour), Grounds of 6,000 acres, Parking, River fishing on a 5-mile stretch: trout foc, salmon £15 per day/£75per week (16 February to 5 September); £30 per day/£130per week (10 September to 31 October), Grazing and stabling for visitors’ horses by arrangement, Natural spring water supply.
+Electricity by meter reading (initial £10 included), Bed linen included, Towels £3 per person per week, travel cot, high chair, DVD, microwave, Grounds of 6,000 acres, Parking, River fishing on a 5-mile stretch: trout foc, salmon £15 per day/£75per week (16 February to 5 September); £30 per day/£130per week (10 September to 31 October), Grazing and stabling for visitors’ horses by arrangement, Natural spring water supply.
 No smoking, NB: River and pond in grounds

 There are open, steep, spiral or narrow stairs at the property.